fgsfdsfgs/max_nx/README.md

 If the error says `Could not find symbol ...`, that likely means you have the wrong `.apk` or `.so` file.
 You need version 1.7, others **will not work**.
 Make sure also that you've extracted `libMaxPayne.so` from the `arm64-v8a` subfolder.

-If the game crashes on startup, please post an issue with your last crash dump attached.
+If the game crashes on startup, please post an issue with your last crash report attached.

 ### How to build